arenatheme/thelook/chapter1.md

 * ##### **Upload your new theme package**

-  * If you purchased your theme from [themeforest.net](https://www.themeforest.net/) you'll receive your theme as a .zip file named something like themeforest-xxxxxxxxx-pizzaro-fast-food-restaurant-shopify-them.zip.
+  * If you purchased your theme from [themeforest.net](https://www.themeforest.net/) you'll receive your theme as a .zip file named something like themeforest-xxxxxxxxx-fashion-labelle-shopify-them.zip.
   * **Please extract the zip file you downloaded from ThemeForest, then go to "upload" folder and upload any zip file there
     **
     ![](/assets/file-download.png)